 Electric cars are the most environmentally friendly car types.
 They are as their name implies – using single or multiple motors powered by electricity from a fuel cell or battery.

-Plug-in hybrid vehicles contain petrol or diesel engine, although they can be much smaller, and recharge their batteries by plugging into the battery charger.
+Plug-in hybrid vehicles contain petrol or diesel engines, although they can be much smaller, and recharge their batteries by plugging into the battery charger.

 Best Tax-Free Cars